안녕하세요! 토미입니다.

 작은 아들도 공부를 잘 하지만 사실 형만 못해요.

-The younger son can study well, but he does not match up to his older brother.
+The younger son can study well, but does not match up with his older brother.

 사장님! 가게 음식이 편의점 도시락만 못하잖아요.